christian-ochei/Pytorch-2D-Triangle-Rasterizer/README.md

 # Pytorch-2D-Triangle-Rasterizer
-A method to rasterize a batch of triangles using tensor only transformations.
+A simple aproch to rastering a batch of triangles using tensor only transformations.